Pierre Richard: Other activities

 Since 1986, Richard has also become a businessman and winemaker.
 He owns the restaurant Au pied de chameau in Paris and a 50-hectare vineyard which produces some 80,000 bottles a year (red and rosé) labelled as Château Bel Évêque in Gruissan in the department of Aude.

 Personal life

 Married and divorced three times, Richard has two sons who are both actors and musicians, Olivier is a group member of "Blues trottoir" and plays the saxophone and Christophe plays the double bass.
 His grandson, Arthur Defays, is a model and actor.

 Filmography

-Richard has played in all the films he has directed.
+Richard has acted in all the films he directed.